bclme/cybersecurity_progams/README.md

 <br> Contains links to software for reverse enginnering exe files written in C#, vb6 and python.

 <br>meterpreter.txt
-<br>chat sheet for hacking a Windows 10 PC from the Web
+<br>cheat sheet for hacking a Windows 10 PC from the Web